krschroeder/baseframe_js/readme.md

 # Base_Frame Plugins &amp; Common JS

 Common and needed JavaScript functionality for websites.
-The scripting features plugins for collapsible sections, popups, parallaxin, tabs and more.
-It features utilities for setting and getting cookies, smooth scrolling (without jQuery), throttled resizing, querystring parameter filtering and some more.
+The scripting features plugins for collapsible sections, popups, parallaxing elements, tabs and more.
+It features utilities for setting and getting cookies, smooth scrolling (without jQuery), throttled resizing, querystring parameter filtering and more.
 The plugin's are configurable and consistent.
 This scriping is designed to be imported in easily so you can start building!

 ## Runs with [Cash](https://github.com/fabiospampinato/cash) (or JQuery if you wish)